 We at the OMRON Group has been working to establish internal rules and a labor management system by referring to the management system set forth in the RBA Code of Conduct to address issues related to the ILO Core Labour Standards and other international standards.

-As an implementation organization within the OMRON Group, the Global Human Resources and Administration HQ serves as a control under the responsibility of the senior general manager of the HQ, who has been delegated authority by the president and CEO.
+As an implementation organization within the OMRON Group, the Global Human Resources and Administration HQ serves as a control under the responsibility of CHRO, who has been delegated authority by the president and CEO.
 In this way, we have established a collaborative system with each area management HQ and Group companies in each country.
 We pursue efforts to address labor issues in line with international standards, not only for our own employees, but also for all employees working in on-site, including contractors and temporary employees.

-In fiscal 2021, we conducted onsite investigations and assessments at 19 OMRON Group production sites, mainly those in Japan, China, and Asia Pacific countries, using the Self-Assessment Questionnaire (SAQ) from the RBA and other self-assessment tools.
+In fiscal 2022, we surveyed and assessed the current status of 24 OMRON Group production sites in Japan, China, Asia Pacific, Europe and North America, using the Self-Assessment Questionnaire (SAQ) from the RBA.

 As one of our key challenges, we are currently working on the protection of human rights for the employees of contractors who provide services (such as production, development, in-house logistics, security guards, meal service, cleaning) at our production sites.
-To address this challenge, we have enhanced our human rights training program and whistleblower system in Japan, Asia Pacific, and Europe.
-We have also begun preparatory steps for the monitoring and auditing of contractors with regard to human rights and labor practices, rolling out the measures at some contractors.
-We also started working on the program rollout in China as well.
+To address this challenge, we have enhanced our human rights training program and whistleblower system in Japan, China, Asia Pacific, Europe, and the Americas.
+We had also proceeded the monitoring of contractors with regard to human rights and labor practices.

 With regard to the joint ventures with less than 50% stakes holding, we conduct human rights assessment equivalent to the Group companies at least every 3 years, requiring corrective actions if necessary.